kpacha/throwaway-dci/README.md

 -
 [Throw Away Framework](https://github.com/kpacha/throwaway) version implementing a pseudo-dci pattern based on the [Dion Moult's post] (http://thinkmoult.com/2012/08/24/a-dci-architecture-implementation-in-php/)

+There are two use cases:

+- Romeo And Juliet (from the [Dion Moult's post] (http://thinkmoult.com/2012/08/24/a-dci-architecture-implementation-in-php/))
+- The well-known money transfer (with some from https://github.com/DCI/dci-examples/blob/master/moneytransfer/php/risto-valimaki/)

 Get the required vendors with composer:

     $ curl -sS https://getcomposer.org/installer | php
     $ php composer.phar update

 ###TO-DO

-- improve the ORM testing
+- remove the wrapper for the persistent entities
-- decouple the Framework from Doctrine ORM
+- decouple the Core from Doctrine ORM
-- test complex use cases
+- improve namespaces of the sample app
+- log the transactions of the money transfer use case